 The Sea to Summit Specialist Duo enticed us to test it with a lovely presentation and marketing language on its website, but unfortunately did not deliver in performance.
 There are some aspects of this tent that we liked, such as the fact that it included all the stakes and poles needed for set up, a rarity in the ultralight tent world.
 It also contains a small shammy for wiping off the condensation in the morning (cute), and set up instructions conveniently printed onto the outside of the stuff sack (practical and appreciated).

-However, there are so many aspects of this tent that left us pondering, "what were they thinking?" that compared to pretty much every model we have ever tested (with the notable exception of the MSR Flylite), we can't possibly recommend this tent to anyone.
+However, there are so many aspects of this tent that left us pondering, "what were they thinking?" that compared to pretty much every model we have ever tested, we can't possibly recommend this tent to anyone.
 The real kick in the pants is the price tag — $500?!?!
 We will detail some of the flaws below, but unless you are intrigued by the idea of purchasing this tent, we suggest you click the back button on your browser now and save your time for researching higher quality tents.

 Purchase this tent, and you will receive the tent body, two custom length poles, six lightweight and reasonably sturdy stakes, a shammy for mopping up condensation before you move in the morning, and a stuff sack with setup instructions printed on the outside.
 There is no need to acquire anything else to use this tent.